consuegs/H2aa_2mu2tau_PhDthesis/README.md

 git clone https://github.com/consuegs/H2aa_2mu2tau_PhDthesis.git
 ```

-Scale factors and efficiencies can be obtained from the [Desy Tau Analyses repository](https://github.com/DesyTau/DesyTauAnalysesRun2_25ns)
+Scale factors and efficiencies can be obtained from [Desy Tau Analyses repository](https://github.com/DesyTau/DesyTauAnalysesRun2_25ns)

 For instructions on how to synchronize your area with GitHub for NTuple production, please refer to [Desy Tau Analyses main twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/DesyTauAnalysesRun2)